VISIONS: POSSIBILITIES, PERFORMANCE, AND THE PAST

 ACKNOWLEDGEMENT OF COUNTRY

-AILASA, the 2020 Conference Organising Committee, and Griffith University acknowledge the people who are the traditional custodians of the land on which we meet, pay respect to the Elders, past and present, and extend that respect to other Aboriginal and Torres Strait Islander peoples.
+The 2020 Conference Organising Committee, AILASA, and Griffith University acknowledge the traditional custodians of the land on which we meet, the Yugambeh Kombumerri peoples, and recognise their continuing connection to country, culture, and community.
+We pay respect to the Elders, past and present, and extend that respect to other Aboriginal and Torres Strait Islander peoples.